bmj2728/go-vmu/README.md

 ```

 The Docker container:
-1. Uses a hardened Alpine Linux base image for security
-2. Includes the Go-VMU binary and required FFmpeg/FFprobe binaries
+1. Includes the Go-VMU binary and required FFmpeg/FFprobe binaries
-3. Runs as a non-root user for improved security
+2. Runs as a non-root user for improved security
-4. Mounts your media directory to `/videos` inside the container
+3. Mounts your media directory to `/videos` inside the container
-5. Processes your files with the same functionality as the native application
+4. Processes your files with the same functionality as the native application

 ## Technical Limitations